Cohomological representations for real reductive groups: Complex groups

-where $D(\delta_P)$ is the unitary character on $P$ constructed in the next section, and $\lambda_P$ is the character on $P(\C)$ constructed above.
+where $D(\delta_P)$ is the unitary character on $P$ constructed below, and $\lambda_P$ is the character on $P(\C)$ constructed above.
 In particular, there is a non-tempered cohomological representation if and only if $\lambda$ is not regular. \end{thm}